tobiasbriones/clone-all-repos/README.md

 Run

-`node .\main.mjs { username }`
+`node main.mjs { username }`

 Where:

 - username: GitHub username.

-The program will clone the repositories into the `./clone` directory.
-If the `./clone` directory does not exist then it is created.
-If a project is already into the `./clone` directory then it is skipped and not cloned.
+The program will clone the repositories into the `clone` directory.
+If the `clone` directory does not exist then it is created.
+If a project is already into the `clone` directory then it is skipped and not cloned.

 ### License

-This project is licensed under the [Unlicense License](./LICENSE).
+This project is licensed under the [Unlicense License](LICENSE).